-Just a 6-minute walk away you have another neighborhood, or at least what is left of it, where a stop is a must.
-Absorbed with the passage of time by Chinatown, but just as relevant to understand the history of New York, I refer to Little Italy.
+Just a 6-minute walk away you have another neighborhood, or at least what's left of it, where a stop is a must.
+Absorbed with the passage of time by Chinatown, but just as relevant to understand the history of New York: I'm talking about Little Italy.
 Walk down Mulberry Street, the street that still retains evidence of the traces of the Italian Americans who populated this neighborhood during the twentieth century.

-Walking in the northwest direction you have another area worth visiting: SoHo.
-This is a neighborhood whose architectural structure is sure to catch your attention.
+Walking northwest you have another area worth visiting: Soho.
+It is a neighborhood whose architectural structure is sure to catch your attention.
 Admire the Cast-Iron Buildings on your tour and take the opportunity to enter a store or two.

 Here you will also find some of the best places to eat in New York.

 Although it doesn't have as many attractions as Manhattan, the Bronx is a borough you must visit.
-The Bronx Zoo is considered the largest zoo in North America and you also have the New York Yankee Stadium.
+The Bronx Zoo is considered the largest zoo in North America and you also have the New York Yankees stadium.

-By the way, the communication between subway lines in New York is very good, so if you are going to visit more than one district you should take a travel pass.
+By the way, the communication between subway lines in New York is very good, so if you are going to visit more than one district you should take a transportation voucher.
 The MetroCard for unlimited use for 7 days is a good option, because if you use it twice a day its price is justified by itself.
-It costs 33$.
-Here you have this guide to the New York subway that will help you to orient yourself.
+It costs 33 $.
+Here is a New York Subway Guide to help you get your bearings.

 Savor Italian cuisine in Belmont

 In addition to Manhattan, the Bronx borough also has its own little piece of Italy in the city.
-So if you can't resist hunger when you leave the zoo, I recommend you go to Belmont, the Little Italy of the Bronx.
+So if you can't get enough to eat when you leave the zoo, I recommend you go to Belmont, the Little Italy of the Bronx.

 Take the exit from the zoo to Belmont and walk from there for an estimated 10 minutes.
-The neighborhood will welcome you with an offer of pizzerias where you can enjoy an original taste and take a break after your long tour of the zoo.
+The neighborhood will greet you with a variety of pizzerias where you can enjoy an original taste and take a break after your long tour of the zoo.

 Tour the Botanical Garden

-Once you have recharged your batteries, I suggest you go to the Botanical Gardens, located right next to the zoo.
-Take a tour of its main gardens and greenhouses, particularly the Enid A. Haupt Conservatory, and then take pictures next to the Rock Garden and its waterfall.
+Once you have recharged your batteries, I suggest you go to the Botanical Garden, located right next to the zoo.
+Take a tour of the main gardens and greenhouses, particularly the Enid A. Haupt Conservatory, and then take pictures next to the Rock Garden and its waterfall.

-If you go in spring I recommend you visit the Orchid Show, as the flowers are spectacular.
+If you go in spring, I recommend visiting the Orchid Show, as the flowers are spectacular.

-The New York Yankees, headquartered in the Bronx, are a very well known team in professional baseball.
+The New York Yankees, whose headquarters are located in the Bronx, are a very well known team in professional baseball.
 So to close the day, I advise you to visit their stadium.
 You can take the bus from the Botanical Garden.
 It will take you about 45 minutes to get there.

 In case your trip is during baseball season, you can even book tickets and watch a game.
 A complete experience.